Bartenders mix and serve drinks to patrons, directly or through waitstaff.

 - Check identification of customers to verify age requirements for purchase of alcohol.

-Bartenders with little to no experience tend to make between $16980 and $18190 while the more experienced ones make over $26270 per year.
+Bartenders with little to no experience tend to make between $17610 and $19180 while the more experienced ones can earn over $29980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Bartender is to move to a higher paying state like HI.
-Right now, the highest paying states for Bartenders are HI, AK, WA, VA and VT.
+One of the easiest ways to increase your salary as a Bartender is to move to a higher paying state like HI.
+Right now, the highest paying states for Bartenders are HI, DC, VT, WA and NY.

-3 other factors that can increase your salary as A Bartender is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Bartender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Bartenders what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Bartenders what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons